 Everything about this room from Janet Lohman Interior Design shouts out romance—the luxuriously plush purple headboard, the upholstered bench at the foot of the bed, the skillfully mixed throw pillows, and most of all, the faux canopy over the head of the bed.
-There’s a lot of color here, but the cool tones keep it under control, as does limiting pattern to stripes in the canopy and a few of the throw pillows.
-Beautiful.Continue to 4 of 10 below.
+There’s a lot of color here, but the cool tones keep it under control, as does limiting pattern to stripes in the canopy and a few of the throw pillows.Continue to 3 of 9 below.

 Traditional with a Twist

 Think a colorful trio like purple, blue and green can't be used in an otherwise traditional bedroom?
 Well, perhaps this gorgeous space from Kate Dickerson of C'est si Bon!
 La Joie de Vivre will change your mind.
 The lovely periwinkle walls are bold, but not overwhelming.
-The rest of the room is decorated with soft tints of blue, green and purple, along with plenty of white, creating a space that is traditional, feminine and yet unexpected.
-Simply wonderful.Continue to 5 of 10 below.
+The rest of the room is decorated with soft tints of blue, green and purple, along with plenty of white, creating a space that is traditional, feminine and yet unexpected.Continue to 4 of 9 below.

 Have Some Fun

 Think a contemporary decorating style means nothing but white, black or gray?
 Take a look at how well purple, blue and green work in this room, and you’ll see that contemporary doesn’t have to equal lack of color.
-The trick is a bedroom that combines furniture with simple lines, no distracting clutter, and bedding with a simple geometric design (it might look complex, but it’s really just stripes and dots) in a blend of harmonious tones of cool color.Continue to 10 of 10 below.
+The trick is a bedroom that combines furniture with simple lines, no distracting clutter, and bedding with a simple geometric design (it might look complex, but it’s really just stripes and dots) in a blend of harmonious tones of cool color.Continue to 9 of 9 below.

 Purple and Green

 If you prefer a more sedate pace when it comes to bedroom décor, pare your palette down to just two of the three cool colors.
 This peaceful room from Phoebe Howard Interiors uses mostly purple, with smoky lavender walls, darker purple window treatments, and touches of mid-tone purple and green throughout the space.
-Add in creamy white furniture, and the room is serene yet sophisticated -- what a perfect combination.
-You can achieve a similar effect with green and blue or blue and purple -- just... keep the colors somewhat muted, choose simple, neutral furniture and keep the accessories to a minimum.
+Add in creamy white furniture, and the room is serene yet sophisticated.
+What a perfect combination.
+You can achieve a similar effect with green and blue or blue and purple—just keep the colors somewhat muted, choose simple, neutral furniture and keep the accessories to a minimum.
 So relaxing.